LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/01-core-concepts.md

 When a Kubernetes cluster is first set up, it automatically creates 3 primary namespaces:

 - `default`: This is where your objects are placed if you do not specify a namespace.
 It is the environment you usually "play around" in when learning.
 - `kube-system`: This contains internal pods and services required by Kubernetes itself, such as networking and DNS.
-They are kept here to **preevnt accidental deletion or modification** by users.
+They are kept here to **prevent accidental deletion or modification** by users.
 - `kube-public`: This namespace contains resources that should be **available to all users** across the entire cluster.

 ## Communication between namespaces